Fhoughton/fhoughton.github.io/_posts/2024-07-20-reverse-engineering-java.markdown

 Luckily in this case it's fairly easy, as the mod is installed via the gaming platform [Steam](https://store.steampowered.com/).
 To find the mod we can go to where steam stores all its mod downloads, which can be found by going to the games folder and going up two directories (Or just going to ~/.local/share/Steam/steamapps/workshop/content/ on Linux).

 Then to find the game we need its ID, which every game on the platform has.
 This can be found by searching on [SteamDB](https://steamdb.info/) or simply by looking at the URL of the store page.
 In our case the game ID is _646570_.
-Similary we can then find the folder for the mod by looking at its url, in this case it is _2384072973_.
+Similarly we can then find the folder for the mod by looking at its url, in this case it is _2384072973_.
 Navigating to this folder we find **TogetherInSpire.jar**, our target.

 # Opening The Jar
 A jar file is just a glorified zip file, but the contents are all Java bytecode of the original classes so we need something to decompile them back to readable Java code.
 For that I chose to use 'jd', a popular Java decompiler.
 Opening the jar we found earlier we are presented with this: